Rocky Flats cancer study shows results 'not significantly different than expected'

 “We’re not asking them to contact everybody,” Hansen counters.
 “We’re asking them to contact a significant sample size, or pay for someone independently to do so, and compare it to another part of the population that did not live next to Rocky Flats.
 It’s not rocket science.”

-Hansen says the federal government recognized for the first time, in 2014, that workers at the plant were affected by radiation exposure.
+Hansen said the federal government recognized for the first time, in 2014, that workers at the plant were affected by radiation exposure.